Happy 2021 - Web crawling only gives you YouTube first, last, and always.

-Regardless if safe-search was on or off Brave failed us in the video department horribly by simply breaking down the exact words i’m looking for into key phrases like “Config” which of course not only takes people away from my site but takes them over to completely irrelevant YouTube videos.
+Regardless if safe-search was on or off Brave failed us in the video department horribly by simply breaking down the exact words we're looking for into key phrases like "Config" which of course not only takes people away from my site but takes them over to completely irrelevant YouTube videos.

 Perhaps we're doing something wrong?
 Perhaps we're unanimously pissing off every search engine in existence?
 Well, we actually did find some things wrong with our site.

 One of those things is the usage of sitemap-video.xml .
 Apparently, every plugin known to WordPress Claims to reference your Videos and catalog them into a sitemap-vimeo.xml for not only Google to catalog but for Bing and every other search engine.
 Sound amazing?
 Too good to be true?
 Well, it is!